Minnesota Renaissance Festival: Travel to the Festival

-The Minnesota Renaissance Festival provides free parking at its site in Shakopee and directions from its website.
-Parking is available in two parking lots accessible by a single dirt road crossing active train tracks onto its 400-acre campus.
-Limited access to and from the festival site has led to significant transportation issues including delays as long as two hours either entering or leaving the fairgrounds.
-Traffic problems have created significant backups and delays along Minnesota Highway 169 with traffic being identified as the number one issue.
+The Minnesota Renaissance Festival had provided free parking at its site near Shakopee, but due to increasing traffic problems in 2023 they began limiting the number of vehicles using on-site parking by selling a limited number of date-specific parking vouchers.
+Directions are available from its website.
+Parking is available in parking lots accessible by two dirt roads, one from highway 41 and the other from highway 169, onto its 400-acre campus.
+Limited access to and from the festival site led to significant transportation issues including delays as long as two hours either entering or leaving the fairgrounds prior to the implementation of the new reservation system.
+Traffic problems had created significant backups and delays along Minnesota Highway 169 with traffic being identified as the number one issue.

+In 2024, Minnesota Valley Transit Authority, Southwest Transit Authority, and Richfield Bus Company began running bus lines to the Renaissance grounds from multiple locations throughout the Twin Cities.

 In the 1980s, the Minnesota Transportation Museum provided train trips to the Renaissance Festival using Northern Pacific 328.
 These trains used Chicago & North Western Railway tracks between Minneapolis and Merriam Junction, which is located next to the Renaissance Festival grounds.
 The rail line was severed between Hopkins and Chaska in 1991.